skip to main content

 Nothing worked.
 Now what?

-Call your ISP.
+Call your internet provider.
 It’s better equipped to find and solve broadband issues.
-This might require a technician to come to your home to test the tap on the utility pole, check your signal levels, conduct advanced connectivity tests, and a ton of other things that you can’t do on your own.
+Your issues might require a technician to come to your home to test the tap on the utility pole, check your signal levels, conduct advanced connectivity tests, and a ton of other things that you can’t do on your own.
 It’s annoying to schedule and wait for an appointment, but it’s the best way to get your issue resolved permanently.

 Why is my internet dropping?